-"Should I exercise before my physical therapy follow up?
+"Should I exercise before my physical therapy follow up?"

 I want the excercise to actually reflect where I am.
 Male, age 41.
 Hit by car recently, not to bad, still need PT.

 Some people who are undergoing physical therapy for a car accident are still injured at the time of when they start therapy.
 For these people, exercising on their own may not be recommended because it could result in greater injury.
 For most people in which there was no significant injury in the accident, exercising on their own is fine.
 This should be a call made by your doctor and your physical therapist.
 I suggest that you schedule an appointment with your primary care physician.
 Explain to your doctor that you want to start exercising prior to your PT follow up.
 As long as you do not have any major injuries that are still healing, your doctor will likely let you go ahead and exercise prior to your physical therapy follow up.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.